stendavidson/Jira-Ticket-Editor/README.md

 ### **Description**
-This Next.js web app is currently under development.
 The goal has been to develop an application where users can access, edit and create tickets from Jira.
 However, un-paid Jira accounts are severely limited in their capacity.
 Therefore, a feature has been added wherein a single paid service account can "elevate" the application's access to the Jira API (note this is in addition to the Jira login feature).
 This "elevated access" feature has already been implemented (see settings/Service Account Authorization).

 > [!Note]
-> There is still error logging, debug logging, this project is not complete.
+> This Next.js web app is currently under development it is not fully documented.
+It still retains debug logging, and not all components have been refactored according the design chosen.

+### **Pre-requisites**

+1. Node.js must be installed on your device.

+2. An active Jira account.

 ### **Dev Setup**